 Whole Mount Staining of Ex Vivo Wounds

-For fluorescent staining, collect the wound explants in 1.5 milliliter microcentrifuge tubes containing 500 microliters of skin fixative [1] and incubate overnight at 4 degree Celsius [2].
+For fluorescent staining, collect the wound explants in 1.5 milliliter microcentrifuge tubes containing 500 microliters of skin fixative per tube [1] and incubate the explants overnight at 4 degree Celsius [2].
 The next day, replace the fixative with 1 milliliter of staining wash buffer [3].

 Talent collecting the explants into tube